sioan7/docker-autoscaler/README.md

 Each component has to be its own application so it is containerizable.

+###
+Things we agreed on:
+- Name of the Database (MongoDB) --> TextDocumentsDB
+- Names of the MQs --> NumberWorkerMQ, SortWorkerMQ, ReduceWorkerMQ

 ### Front end
 User perspective
 - upload file